USS Archerfish (SS-311)

 USS Archerfish (SS/AGSS-311) was a Balao-class submarine.
 She was the first ship of the United States Navy to be named for the archerfish.
 Archerfish is best known for sinking the Japanese aircraft carrier Shinano in November 1944, the largest warship ever sunk by a submarine.
 For this achievement, she received a Presidential Unit Citation after World War II.

 Construction and commissioning

 Archerfish's keel was laid down on 22 January 1943 in the Portsmouth Navy Yard in Kittery, Maine.
-She was launched on 28 May 1943, sponsored by Miss Malvina Thompson, the personal secretary to first lady Eleanor Roosevelt.
+She was launched on 28 May 1943, sponsored by Malvina Thompson, the personal secretary to first lady Eleanor Roosevelt.
 The boat was commissioned on 4 September 1943.

 World War II

 Archerfish underwent shakedown training through the first part of November off the New England coast, and headed for Hawaii via the Panama Canal.
 She arrived at Pearl Harbor on 29 November 1943 and joined the Pacific Fleet.

 First four patrols, December 1943 – September 1944

-After receiving voyage repairs and undergoing training exercises, Archerfish got under way on 23 December for her first war patrol.
-She paused at Midway Atoll on 27 December to refuel before proceeding to her patrol area north of Taiwan.
+After receiving voyage repairs and undergoing training exercises, Archerfish got under way on 23 December, for her first war patrol.
+She paused at Midway Atoll on 27 December, to refuel before proceeding to her patrol area north of Taiwan.
 During this patrol, she attacked three ships, but scored no kills before returning to Midway on 16 February 1944 for repairs and training.

 The submarine stood out of Midway on 16 March 1944 on her second war patrol but encountered no Japanese targets during her 42 days at sea, mostly near the Palau Islands.
-She returned to the Submarine Base at Pearl Harbor via Johnston Island on 27 April to commence refitting.
+She returned to the Submarine Base at Pearl Harbor via Johnston Island on 27 April, to commence refitting.

 A month and a day later, Archerfish left Pearl Harbor, bound for the Bonin Islands area and her third patrol.
 She was assigned lifeguard duty during the strikes against Iwo Jima on 4 July, and rescued downed aviator Ensign John B. Anderson before returning to Midway on 15 July.

-After a refit alongside submarine tender Proteus and training exercises, Archerfish got under way again on 7 August to begin another patrol.
-She prowled the waters off Honshū for more than a month without bagging any enemy ships, and returned to Pearl Harbor on 29 September after 53 days at sea.
+After a refit alongside submarine tender Proteus and training exercises, Archerfish got under way again on 7 August, to begin another patrol.
+She prowled the waters off Honshū for more than a month without bagging any enemy ships, and returned to Pearl Harbor on 29 September, after 53 days at sea.